 The next page provides a table with an overview of the fire safety systems in residential buildings at the Evergreen Campus.
-The pages that follow the fire system overview provide fire statistics from January 1 through December 31, for 2023, 2022, and 2021.
+The pages that follow the fire system overview provide fire statistics from January 1 through December 31, for 2024, 2023, and 2022.

-No incidents of arson were reported for 2023 or 2022.
-One incident of arson was reported for 2021.
+No incidents of arson were reported for 2024,2023 or 2022.